 The classic look

-A tufted, buttoned headboard will give you a more classic look and brings extra detail to the bedroom’s interior design.
-You’ll find it easier to coordinate your bed with your interior décor if you go for a more neutral fabric for your headboard and bed frame.
+A tufted, buttoned headboard will give you a more classic look and add extra detail to the interior design of the bedroom.
+You’ll find it easier to coordinate your bed with your interior décor if you use a more neutral fabric for your headboard and bed frame.

 The contemporary look

 A contemporary style gives you lots of room to experiment.
 Choose bold(er) colours for your bed to make a powerful statement.
-After all, the bed is the focal point of the room, so take advantage of this and the upholstery colour to create some drama.
+After all, the bed is the room’s focal point, so take advantage of this and the upholstery colour to create some drama.

 Choosing your upholstery material

-The upholstery material or fabric you choose for your bed is an important decision because it’s more likely to suffer wear and tear harder than metal or wood will.
-Ideally, you want a strong, durable material.
-The choice of material and the color will help you get more out of your upholstery.
+The upholstery material or fabric you choose for your bed is important because it’s more likely to suffer wear and tear harder than metal or wood.
+Ideally, you want a robust and durable material.
+The choice of material and color will help you get more out of your upholstery.
 Dark colours and patterns will hide stains or marks with less trouble than lighter ones.

 Considering pets when you’re choosing an upholstery material